 4. Photos and Videos Dedicated Page

 Sure, you have photos and videos throughout the whole site, but travelers want to see them all in one place and be able to self-direct what photos they look at.
 Each photo should have a description that describes the photo and features the unique selling points of the resort.
 Consider having multiple photo album pages that focus on different interests, rooms, activities, weddings, meetings, amenities, etc. Check out the example from the Fort William Henry Resort in Lake George.

 5. The Google Driving Directions Widget

 This may sound obvious but does your hotel website just have a Google Map or does it have the driving directions map?
-Most hotel sites have a map, but the map widget they use often doesn’t have the directions easily seen in the screenshot.
-This small change can be hugely helpful when it comes to helping potential customers find your accommodations quickly and easily, and is an added convenience factor that could help you seal the deal.
+Most hotel sites have a map, but the map widget doesn’t have the directions easily seen in the screenshot.
+This small change can be hugely helpful when it comes to helping potential customers find your accommodations quickly and is an added convenience factor that could help you seal the deal.

 6. Humans to Answer the Phone

-If you can’t answer the phone, hire a service to answer the calls that you can’t answer and book the reservation for you for a small percentage.
+If you can’t answer the phone, hire a service to answer the calls that you can’t for a small percentage fee.
 Not sure who to use?
 Give us a call and we can point you in the right direction.

 7. Don’t Forget The Amenities Page